ivm25/Answering-Business-questions-using-SQL/README.md

 1. Aim of the project
 ***
-Identify key indicators of Revenue for Chinook Music store

-Business problem:
-Helping the Business team at Chinook to understand the transactions better:
+Explore the Chinook database using SQL and provide the store with some actionable insights on the outlined Business problems.

 **Can we take an informed decision about the revenue indicators**
      **and communicate to the business teams and come up with away effective strategies?**

+Business problems:

+- *Problem 1*: Helping the Business team at Chinook to understand which Genres sell the most, in order to help the new deal with a record label.
+Focus Territory: USA

+- *Problem 2*: Identify which employees are bringing in most revenue sales.

+- *Problem 3*: Understand the track/album purchases from different countries.

 2. Assumptions